wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/1-introduction.md

-The Portal studio provides a maker with a tool to update static content and also add pages, components and themes to a Power Apps portal.
+The Portal studio provides a maker with a tool to update static content and also add pages, components, and themes to a Power Apps portal.
 However, there are many aspects of a portal project that cannot be added or edited using the Portal Studio alone.

 When a Power Apps portal is provisioned, one of the assets created on the Common Data Services (CDS) environment is the Portal Management model-driven app.
 The app may also appear as the Dynamics 365 Portal app for environments with Dynamics 365 app provisioned.